Routing inference across LLM providers without breaking latency

 Where the 28% savings came from

+The 28% figure was provider/API spend only, measured against the prior single-provider baseline after normalising for request volume and token mix.
 Most of the savings did not come from picking the cheapest model.
 They came from getting off the most-expensive default on traffic that did not need it.
-Internal-tool calls, summarisation, structured extraction with strict schemas: these went to cheaper models with no measurable quality drop.
+Internal-tool calls, summarisation, structured extraction with strict schemas: these went to cheaper models with no measurable quality drop on the eval set.
 The expensive model held the long-tail reasoning workloads.

 A smaller share came from killing duplicate calls during retries.
-The idempotency hash caught roughly 4% of total traffic that would otherwise have been double-billed.
+In the routing logs, the idempotency hash caught roughly 4% of total traffic that would otherwise have been double-billed.

 Failure mode to watch for